Alexander Spesivtsev

-Alexander Nikolayevich Spesivtsev (Александр Николаевич Спесивцев, born 1 March 1970) is a Russian serial killer, also known as The Novokuznetsk Monster and The Siberian Ripper, convicted for the killing of 4 people in Novokuznetsk in 1996.
+Alexander Nikolayevich Spesivtsev (Александр Николаевич Спесивцев, born 1 March 1970) is a Russian serial killer, also known as the Novokuznetsk Monster and the Siberian Ripper, convicted for the killing of four people in Novokuznetsk in 1991 and 1996.

 Spesivtsev, with the assistance of his mother Lyudmila, targeted street children and young women across Novokuznetsk by luring them into their apartment, where they would be tortured and killed, and sometimes cannibalized.
-Despite only being convicted for 4 murders, Spesivtsev confessed to 19 murders that he was accused of by police, and based on evidence is believed to have committed over 80 killings as early as 1991.
+He confessed at some point to nineteen murders, but later retracted his confession and was convicted for only four.
+Based on found evidence he is suspected of having committed over 80 murders starting from as early as 1991.

 Early life

-Alexander Nikolayevich Spesivtsev was born 1 March 1970 and raised in an apartment on Pionerskiy Prospekt in central Novokuznetsk, the largest city in Kemerovo Oblast, RSFSR, Soviet Union.
+Alexander Nikolayevich Spesivtsev was born on 1 March 1970 and raised in an apartment on Pionerskiy Prospekt in central Novokuznetsk, the largest city in Kemerovo Oblast, RSFSR, Soviet Union.
 He was underweight at birth but survived, although he was frequently ill afterwards.
 During childhood, Spesivtsev was considered unsocial, did not have friends, and was bullied while at school.
 His mother Lyudmila Spesivtseva worked at a nearby school and the prosecutor's office and was very affectionate towards her son.
 His father was an abusive alcoholic who abandoned the family.
 Spesivtsev and his mother held a strong, but unusual, relationship, as Lyudmila would regularly show her son photographs of corpses from books about criminal cases at a very young age, and the two shared a bed until Alexander was 12.

 Growing up, Spesivtsev showed increasing sadistic tendencies, and in 1988, met his first girlfriend.
-Ostensibly poetic by nature, they often went for walks together, but the façade didn't last.
+Ostensibly poetic by nature, they often went for walks together, but the facade didn't last.
 Arguments led to her breaking up with him, which Spesivstev did not accept.
-He kidnapped her and tortured her for a month in his apartment, until she died of sepsis.
-For this, at the age of 18, Spesivstev was assigned to the Oryol Special Psychiatric Hospital (Орловской психиатрической спецлечебнице).
+He kidnapped her and tortured her for a month in his apartment until she died of sepsis.
+For this, at the age of 18, Spesivstev was assigned to the Oryol Special Psychiatric Hospital.

 Crimes

 Though in official databases, he was, at the time, still listed as undergoing treatment, in 1991, he was discharged.
 Once out, he began associating with transients and beggars and developed a deep-seated hatred of street children, whom he viewed as a byproduct of Russia's emerging democracy.
 Spesivstev was likewise particularly embittered by an episode during his commitment at the Oryol Hospital, in which he asked another patient to insert a metal ball into his urethra to make him more virile.
 This had the opposite effect, causing erectile dysfunction and genital pains.

 Alexander and then Lyudmila began to lure victims into their apartment, chosen at random, where Alexander would torture and eventually kill them.
 Unaccompanied street children attending discothèques and playing in construction sites had become commonplace in the impoverished city of Novokuznetsk since the collapse of the Soviet Union, and they became his main target.
-The bodies of victims would sometimes be cannibalized Lyudmila would dispose of unwanted remains by throwing them from buckets into the Aba River, late at night.
+The bodies of victims would sometimes be cannibalized.
+Lyudmila would dispose of unwanted remains by throwing them from buckets into the Aba River, late at night.